 - Do you have future goals that could be impacted by continuing to smoke?

 - Are there any other ways you can get what you need without smokes?
-E.g. if time-out is important to you, can you get your time out in a different way?
+If time-out is important to you, can you get your time out in a different way?
 How do nonsmokers take time out?

 - On a scale of 0 to 10, how important it is for you to quit smoking?
 (A score of 0 means not important, and 10 means extremely important).
 What’s your number?
 Why is it not zero?
 What could you change to make it higher?

 Explore other support options

 There are a range of support options available to help you quit.